Jonashellevang/IE_MBD_2020/Data Visualization (Tableau,R,Carto,D3.js)/README.md

 The code can be viewed [here](http://bl.ocks.org/Jonashellevang/03ec4d5e4593a451445e8726076dbe61), and the visualization is best viewed by [clicking this link](http://bl.ocks.org/Jonashellevang/raw/03ec4d5e4593a451445e8726076dbe61/).

 ### How to start the visualization
 To get the visualization going, you click on the day you want to look at where "Day1" is Monday and so on, and click start.
-By doing so you can see that the
+By doing so you can see that the bar line is moving through the hours of the night.
+You can also reset the chart, or simply press a new day and look at the new visualization, comparing the days with each other.

+#